ironhack-labs/lab-javascript-chronometer/readme.md

 Our chronometer has a super cool screen that needs two digits number to display minutes and seconds.
 However, sometimes the `getMinutes` and `getSeconds` methods return a single-digit number.
 Let's create a super simple algorithm that will turn into two-digits number any received value.

-The `computeTwoDigitNumber` method should take a number, and return a string where the number received as an argument has been padded with 0s to ensure the value is at least 2 characters long (we could use the slice method to achieve our goal).
+The `computeTwoDigitNumber` method should take a number, and return a string where the number received as an argument has been padded with 0s to ensure the value is at least 2 characters long (we could use the `.slice()` method to achieve our goal).

 For example, if `computeTwoDigitNumber` is called with the number `7`, it should return a string with the value of `"07"`.
 If called with with the number `36`, it should return a string with the value of `"36"`.